hrap1919/qbc/README.md

 # qbclient
-A simple qBittorrent remote command-line client based on the bash, curl and jq binaries for a Linux-compatible environment (including Cygwin).
+A simple qBittorrent remote command-line client based on the bash, curl and jq binaries for a Linux-compatible environment (including Cygwin and Termux).
 It uses the last WebUI API https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)

 The file bin/qbcient is a bash-script which calls a bash-subshell after an authorization to the server.
 Usage: